 These rights to compensation stem from the accident victim’s right to compensation.

-Insurance companies cover the costs initially and when a victim is paid for the same costs the insurance company paid out, the insurance company wants to be reimbursed.
-Subrogation is a way to make sure the insurance company covers the medical care of the injured party and, in return, the injured party pays back their insurance company if the same amount is won at court whereby the injured party was “made whole.”
+When a victim is paid for the same costs the insurance company initially paid out, the insurance company wants to be reimbursed.
+Subrogation is a way to make sure the injured party pays back their insurance company if the injured party is “made whole” through a settlement or a jury verdict.

-Example: Ally is hurt after a balcony she was on collapsed, and she fell two stories.
+Example: Ally is hurt after a hotel balcony she was on collapsed.
 She suffered $50,000 in medical costs, which her insurance company paid to the hospital.
-Ally brings a lawsuit against the owner of the hotel she was staying at for negligence and wins $50,000 in medical costs.
+Ally brings a lawsuit against the hotel and wins $50,000 in medical costs.

 Her insurance company wants to recover the full $50,000 back from her.
 However, it did not help pay for the attorney or use its own attorney.
 It will be required to pay a portion of the attorney fees in order to collect its subrogation claim.